vongphakdy/inponePhoto/README.md

 Photography portfolio website utilizing the PhotoSwipe JS library.

-UI and front-end developed by Isaac Vonpghakdy
+UI and front-end developed by Isaac Vonpghakdy.